Counseling is not an easy job. It looks noble but can be depressing. Still, there are people willing to do the job. But are they happy?

 But these things can happen: counselors and psychologists are human like everyone else, and many experiences are shared, some of which may be traumatic.

-A 2018 article reports that when it comes to working with similar trauma, there are two predictors of happiness: number of sessions per client and lower severity of the client’s posttraumatic stress symptoms.
+A 2018 article reports that when it comes to working with similar trauma, there are two predictors of happiness: the number of sessions per client and lower severity of the client’s posttraumatic stress symptoms.

 In other words, counselor happiness increased when the number of sessions per client increased and as posttraumatic stress symptoms decreased.
 The authors hypothesize that the longer a counselor is able to work with a client in distress, the more progress is made and the more satisfaction the counselor experiences, which contributes to happiness.